Dadido3/D3iot/light/emission/README.md

 dcsVector := linDCS.ClampedAndDeLinearized(emission.TransferFunctionStandardRGB)
 ```

-They are of different types, so you can't just use the wrong one accidentally.
+Linear and non linear DCS vectors are of different type, so you can't just use the wrong one accidentally.

 #### RGB color spaces